TheJuki/KFormMaster/README.md

-    .setValue("Banana") // setting value of the field, if any .setOptions(fruits) // setting pickable options, if any .setHint("e.g. banana, guava etc") // setting hints, if any .setRequired(false); // marking if the form element is required to be filled to make the form valid, include if needed
+    .setValue("Banana") // setting value of the field, if any .setOptions(fruits) // setting pickable options, if any .setHint("e.g. banana, guava etc") // setting hints, if any .setRequired(false) // marking if the form element is required to be filled to make the form valid, include if needed
 ```

 **Samples:**